Best Short Travel Stories… EVER!

 So go to Peru – it’s amazing! – just don’t take a night bus through the Amazon!

-Beautiful travel friendship by Viki from Chronic Wanderlust
+by Viki from Chronic Wanderlust blog

 I’ve been in Playa del Carmen, Mexico for a few weeks now for my divemaster training.
 I spent every day in the water with customers and my instructor.
 I loved it!
 We shared the boat with another dive shop and I started to notice that they were also training a divemaster to be.

-by Carole from Berkeley and Beyond
+by Carole from Berkeley and Beyond blog

+Even though I have many short stories about traveling the world, I want to share the one from Hawaii.
 I’ll never forget the time I landed on the remote Hawaiian island of Molokai and was told, “We have a wedding and two funerals on the island, and so we have run out of cars.”
 It was at about the same time as a popular movie with a similar title was out, so the statement had a humorous overtone.

 However, since this was hang-loose Hawaii, I was assured by a mellow employee that all would work out and so there was really nothing I could do but relax into it.
-The car agency arranged for–and paid for–a cab to deliver us to our condo so we could check in, and told us that the next morning someone would pick us up and deliver us to the mule ride.
+The car agency arranged for (and paid for) a cab to deliver us to our condo so we could check-in, and told us that the next morning someone would pick us up and deliver us to the mule ride.
 Done, though we did almost miss our morning ride due to confusion regarding the meeting spot, but the point is we didn’t miss it, and we were told by that driver that our car would be waiting in the parking lot for us after our ride.
 And there it was!
 Pure Molokai magic.

-Visiting a real Quechua village by Gabor from Surfing the Planet
+by Gabor from Surfing the Planet blog

 Before our round the world trip we always thought that in Peru visiting Machu Picchu would be our most amazing experience.
 Although Machu Picchu is simply indescribable, it turned out that a totally improvised adventure left a much stronger mark on us.
 When we were staying at a Couchsurfer’s place in Cusco, we asked him whether it would be possible to visit a real Quechua village.
-He said we could try, although we would have to find it out ourselves, since these Quechua communities live quite far in the Andes and there’s no public transport to get there.
+He said we could try, although we would have to find it out ourselves since these Quechua communities live quite far in the Andes and there’s no public transport to get there.

-by Nathan from Foodie Flashpacker
+by Nathan from Foodie Flashpacker blog

 The time I survived a direct attack to the face by killer mutant bugs from outer space.
 And then visited a vagina doctor with the worlds oldest x-ray machine to put my face back together again.